alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_rails.md

 ## Deploy a Ruby on Rails app

 This section explains minimal steps for deploying a basic Rails app.
-For full details of how to deploy Ruby on Rails apps, see the official Cloud Foundry guide [Getting Started Deploying Ruby on Rails Apps](http://docs.cloudfoundry.org/buildpacks/ruby/gsg-ror.html) [external link].
+Refer to the [Cloud Foundry guide to deploying Ruby on Rails apps](http://docs.cloudfoundry.org/buildpacks/ruby/gsg-ror.html) for more information.

 > If your app requires a [backing service](/deploying_services/#deploy-a-backing-or-routing-service), it must be able to work with one of the services supported by PaaS.
 Instructions for deploying both backing service and non-backing service apps are given in this section.